NC State Vet School Launches Its First Mobile Poultry Service

 ~Jordan Bartel/NC State Veterinary Medicine

-For more information on the NC State Veterinary Hospital’s poultry mobile service, click here.
+Learn more about the NC State Veterinary Hospital’s poultry mobile service.